cast-org/figuration/docs/get-started/browsers-devices.md

 For Firefox, in addition to the latest normal stable release, we also support the latest [Extended Support Release (ESR)](https://www.mozilla.org/en-US/firefox/organizations/faq/) version of Firefox.

-Unofficially, Figuration should look and behave well enough in Chromium and Chrome for Linux, Firefox for Linux, and Internet Explorer 8 and below, though they are not officially supported.
+Unofficially, Figuration should look and behave well enough in Chromium and Chrome for Linux, and Firefox for Linux, though they are not officially supported.

 For a list of some of the browser bugs that Bootstrap has to grapple with, see their [Wall of browser bugs](http://getbootstrap.com/browser-bugs/).